raspberrypi/documentation/faqs/README.md

 - What hardware documentation is available?
 - What hardware interfaces does it have?
 - Can I use a Pi for audio or video input?
-- Why is there no real-time clock (RTC)?
 - Where is the on/off switch?
-- Why doesn't the Raspberry Pi include a particular type of hardware?
 - What are the dimensions of the Raspberry Pi?

 ### [Performance](#performance)

 - How powerful is it?
-- What differences are there in the GPU between different models?
 - Can I use my Pi as a desktop replacement?
 - Can I add extra RAM?
 - Can I connect multiple Pis together to make a faster computer?